 Another study found that curcumin increased two other antioxidant enzymes “superoxide dismutase” and “glutathione peroxidize” which led to a reduction in oxidative damage (24).

 Turmeric is a commonly used spice in indian cookery, so if often regarded as perfectly safe.
 This has led to it being touted as a fantastic medicinal cure.
 But as many studies have stated just because something is safe when being consumed as part of a meal, doesn’t mean that it is safe when taken in the higher doses required to be effective as a medicine.

-A study on rats found that it is possible to overdose on curcumin, and that this can cause “oxidative stress, inflammation, and metabolic disorders” (25).
+1Curcumin can be overdosed on in large doses.
+A study on rats found that it can cause “oxidative stress, inflammation, and metabolic disorders” (25).